Victoria and Esquimalt Police Board

 3. Establish policies that set the direction for the department

-4. Act as the authority for policy and service complaints, with the Chair being responsible for discipline matters related to the Chief Constable and Deputy.
+4. Act as the authority for policy and service complaints, with the board chair being responsible for discipline matters related to the Chief Constable and Deputy.

 Candidates should have the following personal attributes: